Sections 1 and 3: Wild Thinking: Creativity in Art, Science, and Business- F. Glycenfer

 Section 17: The Evolution of Biotechnology and Pharmaceutical Science - M. Brown

 Part I will include an introduction to drug development, pharmaceutical business practices, pharmaceutical regulatory affairs and the role of the USFDA.
 In part II, students will work in groups and research a current drug on the market for either human or veterinary applications.
 The drug must be produced by a company that is publicly traded.
 The findings of this research will be used to present an evaluation of the drug, its home company, and the extended portfolio of that company.
 Evaluations will be presented to a mock audience of potential investors and FDA inspectors.
 This course will also include discussions on biomedical ethics and health disparities.
 It will require outside reading, written assignments, participation in a broad range of group discussions, and oral presentations.

 Section 18: "You Are What You Eat" - Food in Our Everyday Life - J. Raadik Cottrell

-Section 19: Growing Food in a Changing World: Can US Farms Feed a Growing World Without Polluting Our Own? - D. Hoag
+Section 19: Food Controversies: Growing Good in a Changing World - D. Hoag

 Section 21 and 24: Science, Ethics, and Policy - M. Edwards